mmagnus/rna-tools/README.md

                            --get-rnapuzzle-ready rename chains from ABC.. to stop behavior switch on this option --dont-fix-missing-atoms
+                        used only with --get-rnapuzzle-ready --inspect             inspect missing atoms (technically decorator to --get-rnapuzzle-ready without actually doing anything but giving a report on problems)
-                        used only with --get-rnapuzzle-ready --dont-report-missing-atoms
+  --dont-report-missing-atoms
                         used only with --get-rnapuzzle-ready --backbone-only       used only with --get-rnapuzzle-ready, keep only backbone (= remove bases)